MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepApplyOperatingSystem.md

 ```

 ### -TaskSequenceName

-Specify the name of the task sequence to target for changes.
+Specify the name of the task sequence with the **Apply OS Image** step to configure.

 ```yaml
 Type: String